klinucsd/ckanext-ndpcatalogadditions/README.md

 # ckanext-ndpcatalogadditions

 This CKAN plugin provides following endpoints to support NDP users submitting new datasets to Prekan, as well as modifying/deleting datasets that have already been submitted.
 Users must use a valid Keycloak token as a Bearer token to access these endpoints.
-Submited datasets are not formally transferred to the NDP catalog until they have been reviewed.
+Submitted datasets are not formally transferred to the NDP catalog until they have been reviewed.

 * ##### POST <CKAN_URL>/ndp/package_create